Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 - stock market professionals are skeptical of how machine learning methods are applied to the stock market
 - stock market professionals want rigerous proof of performance in their terms, not just prediction accuracy

+Let us know what you would like to see by submitting a Github issue.

 # From Machine Learning to Strategy Learning

 To address the first issue we plan to develop trading strategies including such that are automatically tuned.